yakworks/gorm-tools/docs/repository/databinding.md

 ```

 Given the above domain model, when creating a new book.
-It will not create new instance of Author or category but will retrieve existing from database if id is provided in parameter.
+It will not create new instance of Author or category, but will set reference to existing instance if id is provided in parameter.

 ```groovy